 But before you can make that first impression, you need to be found.
 Wondering why you may not be getting as many shoppers as you could?…..

-I know your items are handmade and beautiful but what makes them different from the items people can find in stores or buy from another vendor?
+USP stands for unique selling position and it’s something I see a BIG majority of handmade businesses skip over or define incorrectly.
+I know your items are handmade and each one is unique because of that, but what makes your products different from the ones people can find in stores or buy from another vendor?
 Being made by you and being your designs just isn’t enough to stand out and get sales.

 Your products should have a common theme and you should be THE vendor to come to and who shows up in searches when someone is shopping for something specific.